tkuentzler/dissertation/README.md

 The replication files are organized by chapter, each chapter entils a folder for the data and a folder for the code.
 In the code-folder you can find the executable R-code.
 In case you wish to look up a specific table or just skim through the code without having to run it fully, you there are also markdown-files with code and output as a PDF.

+Notes on Chapter 3:
+* You can also find the zTree programms containing the experiment as conduceted in the LakeLab in Konstanz.
+The questionnaire is in fact empty, since the it was included in the treatment-programm to allow participants to complete the experiment on their own time.
-Note on Chapter 3: The model-files themselves are too large to share, here.
+* The model-files themselves are too large to share, here.
 If you are interested, drop me a message and I'll happily share them with you.